norbye/invitereward-spigot/README.md

 ```

 ## Commands
+`/redeem <code>` `invitereward.redeem | default:true`

+Redeem a registered reward.

+`/invitereward reload` `invitereward.reload | default:false`

-`/invitereward reload` - Reload the config and restart the mysql connection
+Reload plugin config and reconnect to database.

-`/invitereward <reward-code>` - Receice your reward-code
+`/invitereward list` `invitereward.list | default:false`

+List active commands.

 ## Setup
 1. Setup a mySQL database
-2. Download the plugin jar or package with maven them yourself from this code
+2. Download the plugin jar or package it with maven yourself from this repo
 3. Run your server
 4. Configure the plugin config.yml with your db credentials
 5. Reload the plugin